-Ann is the transition between summer and fall: a sweet tea with a lemon punch or an apple cider with a bourbon twist.
-Her hugs are just as infectious as her laughter, yet her charisma and Wonder Woman attitude is a powerful punch.
+Ann Caldwell is the transition between summer and fall: a sweet tea with a lemon punch or an apple cider with a bourbon twist.
+Her hugs are just as infectious as her laughter, yet her charisma and Wonder Woman attitude makes for an amazing woman.

 As a gifted vocalist and storyteller, her role is significant in passing on Gullah traditions correctly; which are apart of the Lowcountry as the landscape, cuisine, and language.

 Caldwell was born in Denmark, South Carolina but has resided in Charleston the majority of her life.
 “If there was ever a back road, this would be it," she recalls.
 “Everybody had two things: chickens and outhouses.
 When thunderstorms came around, mama made us sit still, and everything electrical was turned off.
 The older folk would say, “God is talking you better listen."